 The next step involves enhancing your knowledge of the various industries in the job market.
 It is prudent to ensure that your skills and personality suits the industry that you are keen on.
 This would help you market yourself better.

 Once you have found a suitable position to apply for, ensure that your skill set matches that required by the job.
 Identify any gaps that are present and take up training courses to bridge the gap.
 Employers are more likely to hire candidates with skills that are relevant and up-to-date.
 There are many avenues that provide professional courses at a subsidised rate.
 Utilise these platforms to upskill and present yourself as a valuable asset to the workforce.

 Accountancy graduate *Andy was looking for his first job when he realised that he wanted to serve the community.
 Without the relevant Social Work qualifications, Andy knew that developing his career in the Social Work industry would be difficult.
-Under Mr Lee’s mentorship, Andy was introduced to the various upskilling courses provided by SkillsFuture Singapore and completed his Graduate Diploma in Social Work.
+Under Mr Lee’s mentorship, Andy was introduced to the various upskilling courses provided by SkillsFuture Singapore and completed his Graduate Diploma in Social Work. .
+Andy participated actively in courses that enhanced his awareness of social issues.
+During the course, Andy also learned the importance of communicative and social skills in managing at-risk individuals.
+These courses equipped him with the necessary hard and soft skills.
 Now a social worker at a non-governmental organisation, Andy attributes his success to Mr Lee’s insight.

 Plan My Career to Fulfil my Aspirations

 The next step involves further thinking about how you ought to market yourself in a professional and effective manner.